Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Robustness

 \section{Robustness}

 In \cref{sec:nash}, we prove that each player playing an $\alpha_i$-aggressive strategy is an approximate equilibrium.
 To complete the proof of \cref{thm:robustness_guarantee}, we show how to choose the allocation probabilities $p_i^S$ to guarantee robustness while maintaining the same interim allocations.
-To do this, we strengthen Border's Theorem to also satisfy some additional properties that guarantee robustness.
-We then show that this strengthening is necessary, as many allocations obtained by the standard Border's Theorem are not robust.
-Finally, we show our robustness result is tight in that no matter the choice of $(p_i^S)$, it is not possible to guarantee each agent a $\lambda$-robust strategy for $\lambda$ much greater than $1/2$.
+To do this, in \cref{ssec:half_robustness}, we strengthen Border's Theorem to also satisfy some additional properties that guarantee $1/2$-robustness.
+In \cref{ssec:interim_allocation_probabilities_do_not_guarantee_robustness}, we then show that this strengthening is necessary, as many allocations obtained by the standard Border's Theorem are not robust.
+Finally, in \cref{ssec:half_robustness_hardness}, we show our robustness result is tight in that no matter the choice of $(p_i^S)$, in the \BRB mechanism, it is not possible to guarantee each agent a $\lambda$-robust strategy for a constant $\lambda$ greater than $1/2$ not depending on the fair shares $(\alpha_i)$ or the time horizon $T$.